hazelcast/fraud-detection-python/README.md

 Using Hazelcast's Pipeline API and the `MapUsingPython` function.

-The `MapUsingPython` function allows to run Python code inside a Hazelcast.
+The `MapUsingPython` function allows to run Python code on a Hazelcast cluster

 This function must be used in a Hazelcast Pipeline.